Generated remote North Maine Woods river scene representing the North Branch Penobscot, not an exact location photo

 Pittston Farm area

-The strongest planning anchor for this North Branch gauge and remote access corridor.
+The strongest planning anchor for this North Branch gauge and remote access area.

 North Maine Woods checkpoints